Response includes payment instructions — your agent pays automatically

 // 2.
 Wrap fetch — it handles 402 negotiation automatically

-const paidFetch = wrapFetchWithPayment(fetch, wallet);
+const paidFetch = wrapFetchWithPayment(fetch, client);

 // 3.
 Call any endpoint — payment happens transparently